Xilinx/vmk180-trd/docs/source/docs/platform1/docs/app_deployment.md

 ---------------------------------
 1. Launch vmk180-trd-nb1.ipynb jupyter notebook.
 (For MIPI use case modify 'res' variable same as one selected at host application).

-> **NOTE : ** Endpoint application exits after running the usecase, So need to restart `vmk180-trd-nb1.ipynb` to relaunch the endpoint application.
+> **NOTE : ** Endpoint application exits after running the usecase, Hence restart `vmk180-trd-nb1.ipynb` jupyter notebook to relaunch the endpoint 	   application.

 Following Table lists the supported filter configuration in the design.